 The Texas Education and Training Voucher (or ETV) program provides additional money for former foster youth who enroll in a college or training program.
 You may be eligible to receive up to \$5,000 per year under the ETV program to help with housing, food, books, child care, computer equipment, medical insurance, tuition and some other expenses.
 The best part is that this benefit is in addition to the Texas tuition waiver program.
-(See "State Tuition and Fee Waiver" above.)
+(See "State Tuition and Fee Waiver" on page 31.)
 If you qualify for both programs, you could go to a qualifying school for free and use the funds from the ETV program to meet other expenses.
 If you have a physical or mental disability, you may also qualify for financial or other assistance through the Vocational Rehabilitation (VR) program of the Texas Department of Assistive and Rehabilitative Services (or DARS).
+Generally, you should be able to receive funds under the ETV Program if: